Northern Ireland Assembly: Co-options

 Vacancies between Assembly elections are filled by co-option.
-A by-election is still available as an option if the nominated person cannot take his or her seat but none have been held.
+A by-election is still available as an option if the nominated person cannot take their seat but none have been held.

 The possibility of by-elections or co-options was established by the Northern Ireland Act 1998.
 In 2001, the Northern Ireland Office introduced a system of substitutes as the preferred option.
-Under a further change made in 2009, a political party leader directly nominates a new MLA if his or her party won that seat at the previous election.
+Under a further change made in 2009, a political party leader directly nominates a new MLA if their party won that seat at the previous election.
 Independent MLAs can continue to use substitutes.

 When Sinn Féin MLA Michael Ferguson died in September 2006, no substitutes were available.
 Sinn Féin was allowed to use his vote in the Assembly (despite his death) and no by-election was held.
 His seat remained vacant until the 2007 Northern Ireland Assembly election.

 Dáil Éireann, the lower house of the Oireachtas (Irish Parliament), uses the same single transferable vote system for elections as the Assembly but does allow by-elections to fill vacancies.
 This method is also used for the seats chosen by election in the upper house, Seanad Éireann.